 The inconvenient truth facing architectural behavioral shapers is that building users may be uninterested in or possibly antagonistic toward the desired behavior a design is promoting.
 Architects assume their audiences are Stage 2 contemplators getting ready to work and live differently, or are in Stage 3 preparation ready to take immediate action.
 I think it’s likely that many are Stage 1 pre-contemplators unaware of, uncaring, or underestimating the need for behavior change, or overestimating the problems they’ll encounter if they try.

-Environmental determinism is not only problematic, it has proven dangerous.
+Environmental determinism is not only problematic, it has proved dangerous.
 The idea that some surroundings (like tropical climates) make people lazy and uncivilized, while other conditions (like those found in northern Europe) bolster civilization justified 19th century Western imperialism and hundreds of years of colonialism.
-Second class citizenship, Jim Crow and eugenics result from this kind of thinking.
+Second-class citizenship, Jim Crow and eugenics result from this kind of thinking.

 Fascinating research, but there is a difference between a building triggering a physiological response and architecture changing behavior.
 Scientific evidence of the former does not constitute proof of the latter.
 De novo (“starting from scratch”) or modified psycho-social theories of behavior that integrate newly discovered cognitive pathways will have to be tested.
 Until then, there is one time-proven means of persuading the masses to change their beliefs, intentions, attitudes, and even their behaviors—from Stage 1 to Stage 4 in one fell swoop.
 The behavioral model is called Narrative Transportation, the theory that people immersed in a story (novel, film, stage production, etc.) modify their worldview to match the story’s protagonist and can leave the experienced changed.
 Building design and narrative once had a close relationship, but no longer.